mbvgua/iFarm/2.TemeperatureSensor/temperature_sensor.md

 void setup()
 {
     // Initialize serial communication to allow debugging and data readout.
-    // Using a baud rate of 9600 bps.
+    // Using a baud rate of 9600 bps that allows for minial data loss.
     Serial.begin(9600);
 }